SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Azure_-_Service_Bus.md

   `filter=A eq 'a1' and B eq '' and C eq ''`

-- If multiple entities are present in same namespace filter can be utilized to use only one
+- If multiple entities are present in the same namespace, a filter can be utilized to use only one:

   `filter=entityname eq 'prod'`